 Decisions will be made within 4-6 weeks of the application deadline.
 The Graduate Student Travel Grant Evaluation Committee will evaluate all complete applications and make recommendations to the Vice-Provost for Global Programs, who will make final decisions.

 Applications for travel to occur over Spring break must be submitted in September to ensure funds distribution prior to travel.
-Graduate Student Travel Grants will not be awarded retroactively (i.e. for travel that has already occurred at the time of the award), regardless of when the application was submitted.
+Graduate Student Travel Grants will not be awarded retroactively (i.e. for travel that has already occurred at the time of the application).

 Information for Recipients

 - Funds will be transferred to the University Financial Officer for your college/campus within two (2) weeks after award notification.
 Recipients should contact their University FO to access the funds.

 - Recipients must notify Global Programs if the trip must be postponed or cancelled.